Jungocroco/FinalProject/README.md

 Solution.

-The goal is to create a all-in-one record store finder.
+The goal is to create an all-in-one record store finder.
 Main features:
 - Map with record stores shown
 - Yelp Guide with the default settings of record stores